 It was an interesting talk, but I won’t mention too much detail here as I am currently evaluating the direction I take with my own blog.
 I am considering focusing more on memes and writing, rather than reviewing products.

 For those of you who wish to earn from blogging, affiliate sales are a great place to start.
-Also, offering advertising is a great option too.
+Also, offering to advertise is a great option too.
 You can offer services such as training, consulting, writing.
 In any case, the take-home message was to diversify the ways you generate income and spread the risk.
-Also to go to a full-time basis.
+Also, to go on a full-time basis.
 You need to market your skills, by targeting appropriate clients, tracking your performance and proving yourself.
 There is no point in engaging a brand or business if they are not aligned with your blog’s goal.

 There was a large chunk of the talk dedicated to ad networks and marketing.
 I do not understand a lot of this information with my frazzled brain, so I won’t necessarily try to explain it here.
 Basically, for adult content, Ero-advertising, Black Label Ads and Erology were some brands mentioned.
 Some brands may not be Safe Sane and Consensual (SSC).
 Nor may they always align with your values, so you need to consider who you work with carefully.